Quantum spin systems on infinite lattices: Dynamics

 \subsection{Finite range interactions}

 The question one has to answer is which derivation is the relevant one when studying a particular system.
 In case of a lattice system, $\delta(A) = i [H,A]$ for some Hamiltonian $H$ is usually not really adequate.
 If there are infinitely many sites, $H$ will be unbounded in general and the commutator does not make any sense \emph{a priori}.
 For example, consider a 1D infinite spin chain.
 Suppose that at each site the energy is given by the value of the spin in the $z$ direction.
 Hence in this case, $H = \sum_{n = -\infty}^\infty \sigma^z_n$.
-This is clearly not an element of the quasi-local algebra $\alg{A}$.
+This is clearly not an element of the quasi-local algebra $\alg{A}$, since it cannot be approximated in norm by local operators.
 Another approach might be to first define a Hilbert space and a representation of $\alg{A}$ on this Hilbert space, and then define $H$ on this Hilbert space.
 But this defeats the purpose of the algebraic approach.

 The way out is that we can look at the interactions in a \emph{finite} part of the system.
 From the model one wants to study it is usually clear what the interactions should be \emph{within} this finite region.
 If the size of the region is taken to be bigger and bigger, one could hope that this converges in a suitable sense.
 For example, consider again the spin chain example above.
 Let $A$ be a local observable.
 Then there is some integer $N$ such that $[\sigma_n^z,A] = 0$ for all $n \geq N$, by locality.
 Hence the following definition makes sense for all local observables $A \in \alg{A}_{loc}$: